Offaly Covid survivor slams anti-vaxxers after major virus battle

 Nicky Keogh pictured in his ICU bed

-Nicky Keogh contracted Covid in mid-August, despite having received two doses of the Pfizer vaccine, and received treatment for over a month in the Midland Regional Hospital, Tullamore.
+Nicky Keogh from Mucklagh contracted Covid in mid-August, despite having received two doses of the Pfizer vaccine, and received treatment for over a month in the Midland Regional Hospital, Tullamore.

 But, speaking to the Tribune last week, Nicky stressed if he had been unvaccinated he would have died from the virus and transmitted it to his family and friends.

-He condemned anti-vaccine campaigners who he said were spreading false information and targetting vulnerable people.
+He condemned anti-vaccine campaigners who he said were spreading false information and targeting vulnerable people.

 Nicky paid tribute to the doctors, nurses and staff at Tullamore hospital for what he termed the “fantastic” treatment he received.